(Eco)responsible and united

 • Provide water fountains connected to the public network.
 Only use water bottles when connection is impossible.

-• Offering an exclusively vegetarian menu at its receptions.
+• Offer exclusively vegetarian menus for receptions.

 A series of reflections and actions are being taken to move towards a more sustainable approach to communications.